uport-project/specs/transports/index.md

 }
 ```

-Once the Uport app returns the response it will be included there:
+Once the uPort app returns the response it will be included there:

 ```json
 {